aarpon/hrm_installer/README.md

 Detailed steps
 --------------

 These are the steps performed by the installation script in more detail.
+They are grouped under 7 different headings:

+1. Installing system packages (step 1/7)
+2. Configuring the database (step 2/7)
+3. Installing HRM files (step 3/7)
+4. Configuring HRM (step 4/7)
+5. Configuring PHP (step 5/7)
+6. Making the database (step 6/7)
+7. Configuring the queue manager (step 7/7)

+And under the hood, the following operations are performed:

 1. Check for HuCore installation and get installation path.
 2. Check for missing dependencies and try to install those packages.
 If a